rybaz/black-hat-nix/README.md

 reference for how to begin.

 ## Labs
-- 00: Package Installation
+- 0.0: Package Installation
-- 01: Nix Shells On The Fly
+- 0.1: Nix Shells On The Fly
-- 02: A Simple Python Devshell
+- 0.2: A Simple Python Devshell
-- 03: Devshells feat.
+- 0.3: Devshells feat.
 Impacket
+- 0.4: Portable Hacking Shells
+### WIP
+- 0.5: Portable Hacking Shells w/ Versioning

 ## Prerequisite: Install Nix
 Curl into `/bin/sh` like all good security people do ([ask Determinate, not me](https://determinate.systems/nix-installer/)):